GitHub23211/Simple-Chatroom/README.md

 Users can change their username, password, avatar and bio by clicking on their username in the nav bar.
 Avatars are generated thanks to Robohash.

+## Notes to the Markers
+Please use any of the following accounts to log in:
+* Username: bob, Password: 123
+* Username: mary, Password: 123
+* Username: connor, Password: 123

+or register your own to access the site.
+Please note usernames are NOT case-sensitive so Bob, BOB, and bob are the same username.

 ## Frontend Extensions
 * Added support for querying a limited number of messages at once
 * Added a logout button that logs out user and redirects them to landing page.